-In British Columbia, some 3,500 trappers actively manage 17 types of furbearing animals, following standards, legislation and regulation developed by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+In British Columbia, some 3,500 trappers actively manage 17 types of furbearing animals, following standards, legislation and regulation developed by the Ministry of Water, Land and Resource Stewardship.
 About half of the province's trappers are Aboriginal.

 The regulation of trapping in BC falls under the Wildlife Act and its associated Wildlife Act Commercial Activities Regulation.
 This includes the licensing of trappers and fur traders, management of fur bearing animals, regulation of trapping methods and traps, reporting and inspection, and the collection of fur royalties.

 - Hunting and Trapping Regulations Synopsis Corrections and Updates

 - The BC Trappers Association's Trapper Education Program courses for new and experienced trappers.